Custom Processing Services Blog

 • Minerals and metal ores

 The heavy-duty nature and simple action of jaw crushing lead to particle size ranges of 0.5mm and larger, depending on hardness and brittleness of the material.
-Jaw crushers are not suited for rubbery, sticky, or wet materials.
-If finer gauges are needed, additional grinding is called for using other milling methods.
+Jaw crushers are not ideal for handling rubbery, sticky, or wet materials.
+For achieving finer particle sizes, additional grinding with alternative milling techniques, such as ball milling or jet milling is required.

 Impact Crushing

 Impact crushers also often serve in a primary crushing capacity.
-While their design is different from jaw crushers, they apply similar forces to materials inside their grinding chambers but with better control and smaller final particle sizes.
+Although their design differs from jaw crushers, they use similar forces to process materials within their grinding chambers.
+However, they offer better control and achieve smaller final particle sizes.
 Impact crushers tend to produce more cubical-shaped end results (think gravel) and fewer needle-like particles than jaw crushers.

-Milling Methods for Mid-Gauge to Ultra-Fine Particle Size Ranges
+Methods for Achieving Mid-Gauge to Ultra-Fine Particle Sizes

 Roller Mills

-In a roller mill, material moves between pairs of counter-rotating cylinders, which exert crushing and shearing forces.
-The gap between rolls is adjusted according to raw feed size and goal particle size range.
+In a roller mill, material passes between pairs of counter-rotating cylinders that apply crushing and shearing forces.
+The gap between the rolls is adjusted based on the raw feed size and the desired particle size range.
 Material is typically gravity-fed, and the number of roll pairs and their increasingly small gap measurements determine the fineness of the end result.

 Roller mills are best suited for friable materials that fracture under stress such as grains, plastics, limestone, and other minerals for goal size ranges between 100 microns and 2mm.
-Narrow particle size ranges can be achieved with expert operators, and roller milling produces less heat than some other methods.
+With expert operators, milling machine techniques such as roller milling can achieve narrow particle size ranges.
+Additionally, roller milling generates less heat compared to some other methods.

 Fibrous materials and pliable materials that deform or flatten are not suited for roller milling.